On the Capacity of the Peak Power Constrained Vector Gaussian Channel: An Estimation Theoretic Perspective: Discussion

 A number of methods that we have used throughout the paper relied on using estimation theoretic representations of information measures such as the I-MMSE relationship.
 The path via estimation theoretic arguments allows us to contrast optimization of the mutual information with that of a similar problem of optimizing the MMSE, that is

-The distributions that maximize \eqref{eq:maxMMSE} are referred to as \emph{the least favorable prior distributions} and have been shown to have a spherical structure similar to that of the distributions that maximize the mutual information; an interested readers is referred to \cite{dytsoISIT2018leastFavorable} and \cite{marchand2004estimation} and references therein.
+Distributions that maximize \eqref{eq:maxMMSE} are referred to as \emph{least favorable prior distributions} and have been shown to have a spherical structure similar to that of the distributions that maximize the mutual information; an interested reader is referred to \cite{dytsoISIT2018leastFavorable} and \cite{marchand2004estimation} and references therein.
 Moreover, the conditions for the optimality of a single sphere distribution (i.e., the maximum radius $\bar{R}_n^{\text{MMSE}}$) in \eqref{eq:maxMMSE} have been found in \cite{dytsoISIT2018leastFavorable} and \cite{berry1990minimax} and are given by a solution to the following equation:

 where $\|x\|=R$.
 It is pleasing to see the similarity between the optimality condition for the MMSE in \eqref{eq:optimalMMSE} and the optimality condition for the mutual information in \eqref{eq:ExactR}.
 Note, however, that \eqref{eq:ExactR} could not have been derived directly from \eqref{eq:optimalMMSE} or vice versa.
+The values of $\bar{R}_n^{\text{MMSE}}$ are shown in Table~\ref{table:ValuesOfRn}.
+The code for the numerical computation of $\bar{R}_n^{\text{MMSE}}$ and $\bar{R}_n$ can be found at \cite{alex_dytso_2018_1401556}.